JitenShahani/RequestValidationInMinimalAPIs/README.md

   - `200 OK`: Returns the argument value if the Name parameter is not null.
   - `500 Internal Server Error`: Returns a standardized error response with details of the exception.

+## Anti-Forgery Token Endpoint - Documentation

+### Get Anti-Forgery Token
+- **Endpoint**: `GET /AFT`
+- **Description**: This endpoint returns the Anti-Forgery Token.
+The token is required for POST, PUT, and DELETE requests to prevent Cross-Site Request Forgery (CSRF) attacks.
+This endpoint will not be visible in the Swagger UI.
+- **Responses**:
+  - `200 OK`: Returns the Anti-Forgery Token.

 ## Getting Started

 ### Installation